Located at Soroka's Legacy Heritage Oncology Center & Dr. Larry Norton Institute

 Spiritual health is a vital part of a patient's profile and recovery.
 Research has determined that spiritual counseling addresses patients’ spiritual needs and is associated with results desired by any caregiver: a higher quality of life, less fear and anxiety, and a general feeling of peace.
 The presence of a chaplain or spiritual figure as amember of medical team provides for coordination in addressing spiritual needs, and it simultaneously enables the physician to focus on medical treatment.

-- Develop and initiate pastoral service protocols
+- Develop and initiate pastoral and spiritual care protocols

 - Assess the effectiveness of spiritual intervention